Cengkaruk/qiscus-sdk-web/README.md

 <p align="center"><br/><img src="https://res.cloudinary.com/qiscus/image/upload/JnLaMVdypw/ss3.png" width="70%" /><br/></p>

-We're using two CDN here, one for emoji support and one for the icon, in this case we're using FontAwesome.
-The *emojione* is optional though.

 If you already registered for your own AppId, just replace `dragongo` with your own `AppId`.
 In the example above we automatically open a chat roow with `guest2@qiscus.com` assuming that user already registered on `dragongo` AppId, if the user is not registered then it will be failed.

 On the code snippet above, we can pass several callbacks to init options, in the example we're using `loginSuccessCallback` which will be called when login is success.
-It'll automatically open 1-1 chat room with `guest2@qiscus.com`.
-There's also `newMessagesCallback` where in the example it just log what the messages are.
+It'll automatically open 1-1 chat room with `user target`.
+There is also `newMessagesCallback` where in the example it just log what the messages are.
 After that we render the widget into our page by calling `QiscusSDK.render()`

 # Authentication